Trusted WordPress tutorials, when you need them most.

 The thing is, plain links don’t grab attention.

-Fortunately, WordPress has a built-in feature that turns links from supported websites into rich content cards.
+Fortunately, WordPress has a built-in feature (called Embeds) that turns links from supported websites into rich content cards.
 These include images, titles, and descriptions, just like the previews you see on Facebook and X (Twitter).

 What Is a Content Card (and Why Does It Matter)?